keygen-sh/typed_params/README.md

 ### Unpermitted parameters

 By default, `.typed_params` is [`:strict`](#strict-parameter).
-This means that if any unpermitted parameters are provided, a `TypedParameters::UnpermittedParameterError` will be raised.
+This means that if any unpermitted parameters are provided, a `TypedParams::UnpermittedParameterError` will be raised.

 For `.typed_query`, the default is non-strict.
 This means that any unpermitted parameters will be ignored.